nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 linear history on a single ``master`` branch.
 Releases are branches from this ``master`` branch but the branches themselves are not long-lived;
 the release branches are merged back to ``master`` in a special way.
-However, the release branches can be checked out by using the git tag facility;
+However, the release branches can be checked out by using the Git tag facility;
 a named release such as 'ns-3.30' can be checked out on a branch by specifying the release name 'ns-3.30' (or 'ns-3.30.1' etc.).

-A compact way to represent a git history is the following command:
+A compact way to represent a Git history is the following command:

 ::